Schemas as Single Sources of Truth

 The problem

-Generally speaking, you never want to define your datastructures more than once.
-Not only is it redundant and a pain to do, it's also a recipe for disaster.
+Generally speaking, you never want to define your data shape more than once.
+Not only is it redundant and a pain to do, it’s also a recipe for disaster.

 If you need to change something, you have to remember to change it in all the places.
 If at any point you forget to do that, then you risk your datastructures getting out of sync.
 When that happens, it will likely lead to outdated editor hints or docs at best, and bugs or even crashes at worst.